jbanosr/cotizador-prestamos-react/README.md

 # React + Vite
-#Learning React: A simple project built using React and Vite.
+Learning React: a simple project created using React and Vite.
-#You can view this project online at: [https://cotizador-precios-react.netlify.app/](https://cotizador-precios-react.netlify.app/)
+You can watch this project online at https://cotizador-precios-react.netlify.app/